Skarlso/miner/README.md

 # Miner
+I discontinued this in favour of my nodejs app which does the same as this. https://github.com/Skarlso/js-miner
 ![Logo](./imgs/logo.png)

 Miner is a Go utility to manage multiple Minecraft servers with simple commands and Docker Containers to keep them isolated.